Report on Risks and Opportunities1

-Nevertheless, we are still exposed to litigation risks or legal proceedings.
+Nevertheless, we are still exposed to risks from litigation or legal proceedings.
 In particular, these include risks in the areas of product liability, competition and antitrust law, pharmaceutical law, patent law, trademark law, data protection law, tax law, and environmental protection.
-As a research-based company, we have a valuable portfolio of industrial property rights, patents and brands that could become the target of attacks and infringements.
+As a research-based company, we have a valuable portfolio of industrial property rights, patents, and brands that could become the target of attacks and infringements.
 The outcome of future proceedings or those currently pending is difficult to foresee.

 For instance, we are currently involved in litigation with Merck & Co.
-Inc., Kenilworth, NJ, USA (outside the United States and Canada: Merck Sharp & Dohme Corp.
-(MSD)), against whom we have filed lawsuits in various countries.
+Inc., Kenilworth, NJ, United States (outside the United States and Canada: MSD), against whom we have filed lawsuits in various countries.
 This company has also sued us in the United States for trademark infringement, among other things.

 Due to long statutes of limitations or in some cases the absence thereof, it is not possible to rule out that we will face third-party claims arising from the same issue despite the conclusion of legal proceedings.
 Court or official rulings or settlements can lead to expenses with a significant impact on our business and earnings.

 Despite extensive precautionary measures, non-compliance with laws and regulations leading to related consequences can never be completely excluded.